 Bring on the Bard: Active Drama Approaches for Shakespeare’s Diverse Student Readers

-Christel and Long offer active drama approaches that position students to engage with a rich text through low-risk speaking and improvisation activities as a part of any ELA classroom.
+Kevin Long and Mary T. Christel offer active drama approaches that position students to engage with a rich text through low-risk speaking and improvisation activities as a part of any ELA classroom.